 Faces are embedded in the plaster.
 How many?
 I count ten in the second and third tiers.

 Oops!
 More up above: full figures (angels to judge from the trumpets they carry) on either side of the oculus and yet another figure in the pediment.

-Like so many Jesuit churches, there are no aisles, no waste space in this church designed for as large a congregation as possible.
-The blue trim is probably recent, as of course is the netting.
-Once again, there's a question about the origin of the wood, as well as the location of the carvers.
+Like so many Jesuit churches, there are no aisles, no waste space in a church designed for as large a congregation as possible.
+The blue trim is probably recent, as is the netting.
+Once again, there's a question about the origin of the wood, as well as the home of the carvers.

 A closer view of the retable or altarpiece.

 About two miles to the west, in the separate village of Fudam, there is yet another church, the Church of Our Lady of Remedies, from 1667.

 Built on a budget, the towers are not as high as they appear.